 - Acknowledge - allows a user or role to acknowledge a form's submission.
-Unlike an approval, an acknowledgement does not pause the workflow until the submission has been reviewed.
-The workflow process will continue on with any subsequent steps.
-For this reason, an acknowledge step cannot be at the end after approval stops since the document will go to complete and null out any remaining acknowledgement stops.
+Unlike an approval, an acknowledgment does not pause the workflow until the submission has been reviewed.
+The workflow process will continue with any subsequent steps.
+For this reason, an acknowledged step cannot be at the end after approval stops since the document will go to complete and null out any remaining acknowledgment stops.

 - Notification - a configurable email sent to a selected user

 - Branch - proposal routing based off conditions from the form

 - Integration - allows you to select from a list of pre-configured integrations if any were created during implementation.

 What is an Acknowledge Step?
 How do I create one?

 When an Acknowledge Step is created, the selected individual(s) will receive an email notifying them of an action taken on the form and that they will need to acknowledge that action.
 Progress in the workflow is not contingent, however, on an acknowledger taking action.

 - Click on the Acknowledge step from the top left side of the Workflow screen.

 - Drag and drop the step in the desired location.

 - Determine the settings for the step in the configuration panel that pops up on the right side of the screen.